thevickypedia/stock_monitor/README.md

 1. git clone this repository

-2. Run this command in your terminal to install necessary packages cd stock_monitor/lib && pip3 install -r requirements.txt
+2. Run this command in your terminal to install necessary packages<br />cd stock_monitor/lib && pip3 install -r requirements.txt

 2. Make sure you add the following env variables
 * UAL, EXPE, RCL, DFS - The price you bought these stock for (change values as these are my portfolio)